hardin47/website/Math158/Notes/04b-build.md

 ### Thoughts on Model Selection...

-Question: Did females receive lower starting salaries than males?
-[From **The Statistical Sleuth** by Ramsey and Schafer]
+Question: Did females receive lower starting salaries than males?^[from @sleuth]

-model:  y = log(salary), x's: seniority, age, experience, education, sex.
+model:
+y: `log(salary)`
+x's: `seniority`, `age`, `experience`, `education`, `sex`

-In the Sleuth, they first find a good model using only seniority, age, experience and education (including considerations of interactions/quadratics).
+In @sleuth, they first find a good model using only `seniority`, `age`, `experience`, and `education` (including considerations of interactions/quadratics).
 Once they find a suitable model (Model 1), they then add the sex variable to this model to determine if it is significant.
-(H0: Model 1 vs HA: Model 1 + sex)  In other regression texts, the models considered would include the sex variable from the beginning, and work from there, but always keeping the sex variable in.
+(H0: Model 1 vs HA: Model 1 + `sex`)  In other regression texts, the models considered would include the `sex` variable from the beginning, and work from there, but always keeping the `sex` variable in.
 What are the pluses/minuses of these approaches?

-**Response**  It seems possible, and even likely, that sex would be associated with some of these other variables, so depending how the model selection that starts with sex included were done, it would be entirely possible to choose a model that includes sex but not one or more of the other variables, and in which sex is significant.
+**Response**  It seems possible, and even likely, that `sex` would be associated with some of these other variables, so depending on how the model selection that starts with sex included was done, it would be entirely possible to choose a model that includes sex but not one or more of the other variables, and in which sex is significant.
 If however, those other variables were included, sex might not explain a significant amount of variation beyond those others.
 Whereas the model selection that doesn't start with sex would be more likely to include those associated covariates to start with.

-One nice aspect of both methods in that they both end up with sex in the model; one difficulty is when a model selection procedure ends up removing the variable of interest and people then claim that the variable of interest doesn't matter.
+One nice aspect of both methods is that they both end up with sex in the model; one **difficulty is when a model selection procedure ends up removing the variable of interest and people then claim that the variable of interest doesn't matter**.
 However, it is often advantageous to avoid model selection as much as possible.
 Each model answers a different question, and so ideally it would be good to decide ahead of time what the question of interest is.

-In this case there are two questions of interest; are there differences at all (univariate model), and are there differences after accounting for the covariates (multivariate model)?
+In this case there are two questions of interest; are there differences at all (univariate model on `sex`), and are there differences after accounting for the covariates (multivariate model)?
 If the differences get smaller after adjusting for the covariates, then that leads to the very interesting question of why that is, and whether those differences are also part of the sex discrimination.
 Consider the explanation that the wage gap between men and women is due to men in higher-paying jobs, when really, that's part of the problem, that jobs that have more women in them pay less. :( The point, though, is that one model may not be sufficient for a particular situation, and looking for one "best" model can be misleading.